aabarmin/database-metadata-extractor/README.md

     --confluence.parent.page.id=<ID of parent page or skip to create top-level pages>
 ```

+Two types of Confluence servers are supported: standalone and cloud.
+Add `--confluence.type=cloud`
+to use Confluence instance hostead at `atlassian.net` and `--confluence-type=server` for on-premise
+instance.

 ## Running database in Docker for testing purposes

-In order to run Oracle 11g XE for testing purposese use the following command:
+In order to run Oracle 11g XE for testing purposes use the following command:

 ```shell script
 $ ./run_database.sh